How US Brokerages Are Regulated

 Detection Signals (When to Worry)

-- Firm promises guaranteed returns or "risk-free" high yields
+- The firm promises guaranteed returns or "risk-free" high yields

-- Broker pressures you to move entire account from established firm to unknown firm
+- A broker pressures you to move your entire account from an established firm to an unknown one

 - Account statements look unprofessional or arrive irregularly